-Complant Sugar charged the convertible notes of principal amount of HK\$533.7 million convertible into 889,500,000 shares representing 40.59% of the issued capital of the Company (the "Outstanding Convertible Note") to China Complant.
-The Outstanding Convertible Note has matured on 27th February 2019 and it was an amount payable on demand with Complant Sugar as at 31st December 2020.
+Note 2: Two security interests with respect to the property of Complant Sugar were created in favour of China Complant (i) Complant Sugar charged the convertible notes of principal amount of HK\$533.7 million convertible into 889,500,000 shares representing 40.59% of the issued capital of the Company (the "Outstanding Convertible Note") to China Complant.
+The Outstanding Convertible Note has matured on 27th February 2019 and it was an amount payable on demand with Complant Sugar as at 31st December 2021 and (ii) Xinjiang Botai Energy Company Limited charged its 40% share interest in Complant Sugar to China Complant.